US says 1,500 Americans may still await Kabul evacuation

 On a lighter note, the U.S. military said an Afghan baby girl born on a C-17 military aircraft during the massive evacuation will carry that experience with her.
 Her parents named her after the plane’s call sign: Reach.

-She was born Saturday, and members of the 86th Medical Group helped in her birth aboard the plane that had taken the family from Kabul to Ramstein Air Base in Germany.
+She was born Saturday, and members of the 86th Medical Group helped in her birth as the plane flew from Kabul to Ramstein Air Base in Germany.

-Two other babies whose parents were evacuating from Afghanistan have been born over the past week at Landstuhl Regional Medical Center, the U.S. military hospital in Germany.
+Two other babies whose parents were evacuated from Afghanistan have been born over the past week at Landstuhl Regional Medical Center, the U.S. military hospital in Germany.

 In Washington on Wednesday, Blinken emphasized that the U.S. and other governments plan to continue assisting Afghans and Americans who want to leave after next Tuesday, the deadline for Biden’s planned end to the evacuation and the two-decade U.S. military role in Afghanistan.
 “That effort will continue, every day, past Aug.
 31,” he said.

-Biden has cited what he U.S. says are rising security threats to U.S. forces, including from an affiliate of the Islamic State terror group, for his determination to stick with Tuesday’s withdrawal deadline.
-Germany has said Western officials are particularly concerned that suicide bombers may slip into the crowds surrounding the airport.
-On Wednesday, the U.S. Embassy in Kabul issued a security alert warning American citizens away from three specific airport gates, but gave no further explanation.

-The U.S. Embassy has been evacuated; staff are operating from the Kabul airport and the last are to leave by Tuesday.

-Biden said this week he had asked his national security team for contingency plans in case he decides to extend the deadline.
+Biden said Tuesday he had asked his national security team for contingency plans in case he decides to extend the deadline.
+The Taliban have said there must be no extension.

+The U.S. Embassy in Kabul has been evacuated; staff is operating from the Kabul airport and the last are to leave by Aug.
+31.

+U.S. troops are the main anchors for a multinational evacuation from the airport.
+The White House says the airlift overall has flown out 82,300 Afghans, Americans, and others on a mix of U.S., international and private flights.

+The withdrawal comes under a 2020 deal negotiated by President Donald Trump with the Taliban.

 Taliban leaders who took control of Afghanistan this month say they will not tolerate any extensions to the Tuesday deadline.
 But Taliban spokesman Suhail Shaheen tweeted that “people with legal documents” will still be able to fly out via commercial flights after Tuesday.

-U.S. troops are anchoring a multinational evacuation from the airport.
-The White House says the airlift overall has flown out 82,300 Afghans, Americans and others on a mix of U.S., international and private flights.

-The withdrawal comes under a 2020 deal negotiated by President Donald Trump with the Taliban.

-Refugee groups are describing a different picture than the Biden administration is when it comes to many Afghans: a disorganized, barely-there U.S. evacuation effort that leaves the most desperate to risk beatings and death at Taliban checkpoints.
+Refugee groups are describing a different picture when it comes to many Afghans: a disorganized, barely-there U.S. evacuation effort that leaves the most desperate to risk beatings and death at Taliban checkpoints.
 Some Afghans are reported being turned away from the Kabul airport by American forces controlling the gates, despite having approval for flights.

 U.S. military and diplomatic officials appear to still be compiling lists of eligible Afghans but have yet to disclose how many may be evacuated — and how — private Americans and American organizations said.